Survivor: Caramoan: Reunion show controversy

-For the first time in Survivor history, contestants that did not make it to the jury phase of the game were not allowed on stage.
+For the first time in Survivor history, contestants who did not make it to the jury phase of the game were not allowed on stage.
 Of the ten cast members that were allowed to sit on the stage, only six were spoken to (Cochran, Dawn, Andrea, Reynold, Malcolm, and Phillip).
 While Jeff Probst claimed that the new stage could not accommodate all 18 of the attending contestants, the format change caused controversy amongst the show's fans and fellow contestants, who all felt that it was unfair for the pre-jury contestants to be left out in the audience.
 This was also the first reunion in Survivor history where two contestants did not have an in-studio appearance on the reunion show.
 Brenda appeared by satellite, as she was unable to fly out and attend because she was in the late stages of her pregnancy.
-Brandon also did not attend the reunion, but this was upon a mutual agreement between Brandon and the show's producers following his explosive exit on the show.
+Brandon also did not attend the reunion; according to him, this was after his uncle Russell threatened Phillip on his social media, leading host Jeff Probst to personally call Brandon to ban him from the reunion, with Brandon agreeing to sit out the reunion if he was still paid the $10,000 appearance fee that players are paid to attend the reunion, which the producers agreed to pay him.

 Erik, who finished fifth and was not given an opportunity to speak at the reunion, called out the producers for their treatment of the contestants at the reunion.
 Calling it a farce, he criticized how the reunion show left so many unanswered questions about the other contestants and his own evacuation during the season finale.
 He also voiced discontent on how the pre-jury contestants were completely left out in favor of featuring the show's previous contestants, like Rob Mariano and Rudy Boesch.
 Allie, who placed 19th, wrote a post on Facebook about how poorly she was treated at the reunion and shared her thoughts on what actually happened.